-- Stir in dressing, enough to coat cucumbers.
+- Stir in dressing, and toss enough to coat cucumbers with dressing.

 - Toast sesame seeds for about 30 seconds in dry pan over very hot heat, then sprinkle over salad.
 (I buy pre-toasted sesame seeds from the Asian grocer, but I still toast them for a few seconds to release the sesame flavor.)

 If you don't have long European cucumbers I's use three medium cucumbers or 6-8 small Persian cucumbers would also be great.

 I'd use Golden Monkfruit Sweetener (affiliate link) for this salad, but use any sweetener of your choice.